JochenHiller/concierge-tests/README.md

 The tests are based on this general concepts:

-* Tests are simple JUnit 4 bqsed unit tests
+* Tests are simple JUnit 4 based unit tests
-* The OSGi Concierge framework will be started via Concierge based FrameworLauncher
+* The OSGi Concierge framework will be started via Concierge based FrameworkLauncher
 * An AbstractConciergeTestCase base class will provide helping methods for simple testing
+  * start/stop the framework
+  * install and start bundles
+  * check for resolved bundles
+  * add support for calling code in context of a bundle classloader
 * All used 3rd party bundles will be retrieved from their corresponding repositories in Internet
 * For performance reasons, these bundles will be locally cached
-  * The default folder is ./target/localCache
+  * The default folder is `./target/localCache`
-* The repos can be configured in file "concierge-test.properties"
+* The repos can be configured in file `concierge-test.properties`
 * Tests can be running using a simple shell for interactive testing
-  * just implement the method stayInShell returning true
+  * just implement the method `stayInShell` returning true
-  * the bundle from ./test/plugins/shell-1.0.0.jar will be used
+  * the bundle from `./test/plugins/shell-1.0.0.jar` will be used
-* Unit tests will be running in an order by specifying @FixMethodOrder(MethodSorters.NAME_ASCENDING) on test classes
+* Unit tests will be running in an order by specifying `@FixMethodOrder(MethodSorters.NAME_ASCENDING)` on test classes
-* The ConciergeTestSuite will run all tests
+* The `ConciergeTestSuite` will run all tests
 * Actually the tests are focused on installation and resolving bundles.
 In most cases there are no tests for checking whether the bundle is really working
-* Specific bundles will be added to ./target/<your-dir> where there are no online bundles available
+* Specific bundles will be added to `./target/<your-dir>` where there are no online bundles available
+* "Virtual" Bundles can be installed from test case to avoid duplicate code managemet
+  * Manifest file can be specified as properties
+  * Code can be executed via reflection in bundle classloader
+  * see EMF tests as a sample how to do that

 ## Overview of Failed Tests